Manifest destiny: Homestead Act

-Beyond mainland North America
+Beyond North America: Annexation of Hawaii

-In 1859, Reuben Davis, a member of the House of Representatives from Mississippi, articulated one of the most expansive visions of Manifest Destiny on record:
+In 1859, Reuben Davis, a member of the House of Representatives from Mississippi, articulated one of the most expansive visions of manifest destiny on record:

 We may expand so as to include the whole world.
 Mexico, Central America, South America, Cuba, the West India Islands, and even England and France [we] might annex without inconvenience... allowing them with their local Legislatures to regulate their local affairs in their own way.
 And this, Sir, is the mission of this Republic and its ultimate destiny.

 As the Civil War faded into history, the term manifest destiny experienced a brief revival.
 Protestant missionary Josiah Strong, in his best-seller of 1885, Our Country, argued that the future was devolved upon America since it had perfected the ideals of civil liberty, "a pure spiritual Christianity", and concluded, "My plea is not, Save America for America's sake, but, Save America for the world's sake."

 In the 1892 U.S. presidential election, the Republican Party platform proclaimed: "We reaffirm our approval of the Monroe doctrine and believe in the achievement of the manifest destiny of the Republic in its broadest sense."
 What was meant by "manifest destiny" in this context was not clearly defined, particularly since the Republicans lost the election.

 In the 1896 election, the Republicans recaptured the White House and held on to it for the next 16 years.
 During that time, manifest destiny was cited to promote overseas expansion.
 Whether or not this version of manifest destiny was consistent with the continental expansionism of the 1840s was debated at the time, and long afterwards.

 For example, when President William McKinley advocated annexation of the Republic of Hawaii in 1898, he said that "We need Hawaii just as much and a good deal more than we did California.
 It is manifest destiny."
 On the other hand, former President Grover Cleveland, a Democrat who had blocked the annexation of Hawaii during his administration, wrote that McKinley's annexation of the territory was a "perversion of our national destiny".
 Historians continued that debate; some have interpreted American acquisition of other Pacific island groups in the 1890s as an extension of manifest destiny across the Pacific Ocean.
 Others have regarded it as the antithesis of manifest destiny and merely imperialism.